robrosinc/igris_c_gmt_public/README.md

 - Runs a policy ONNX model in a control loop.
 - Publishes `igris_c_sdk::LowCmd`.
 - Loads observation layout from `config/obs.yaml` and action settings from `config/action.yaml`.
-- Includes an example teleoperation ONNX model under `models/wbc_teleop/student_126.onnx`.
+- Includes an example teleoperation ONNX model under `models/wbc_teleop/0811/policy.onnx`.
+- In `onnx_replay` mode, the inference node switches the robot into low-level mode automatically.
-- The inference node does not switch robot modes automatically.
-Use the optional GMR control-mode DDS bridge if robot mode control should come from the PICO hand controller.
+- In `ros2` live teleoperation mode, low-level mode is entered manually through the optional GMR control-mode DDS bridge from the PICO hand controller.
 - Does not depend on internal `igris_c` controller types.

 ## Current Motion Ingress